Helpful Tips for Preventing Claim Delays

 - Verifying benefits can be helpful prior to submitting claims or appeals in order to have the most current policy information as well as any benefit exclusions that may be relevant to the services being rendered.

 - Obtaining a copy of the member’s current insurance card at all visits, as policies can often change.
 This will ensure that the claims are submitted with the most current policy information.

-- Verifying the correct alpha prefix is on all claims - this is extremely important.
-Many claims cannot be processed without the member’s alpha prefix.
+- Verifying the correct three-character prefix is on all claims - this is extremely important.
+Many claims cannot be processed without the member’s three-character prefix.